Home » Ingredient » Chickpea » Baked Falafel Salad

 top down view of ingredient to make falafels.

-• If using dried beans, there isn’t any need to cook them, just soak them as they will be soft enough to use in the recipe.
+If using dried beans, there isn’t any need to cook them, just soak them as they will be soft enough to use in the recipe.
 Use whatever is easiest and convenient for you.
 You may like to try both ways and see which way you like best.

-• As for the greens, feel free to use only parsley or cilantro.
+Herbs.
+Feel free to use only parsley or cilantro.

 side by side photos showing process of making falafel mix in a food processor.

-How To Make Baked Falafels
+How To Make Baked Falafel Salad

 side by side photos showing the process of baking falafels on a baking sheet.

-Once falafels are formed, place on lined baking sheet and bake for 25 minutes at 350 degrees F.
+Once falafels are formed, place on a lined baking sheet and bake for 25 minutes at 350 degrees F.

 top down view of baked falafel salad with items surrounding.